Please note that Vineeto’s correspondence below was written by the actually free Vineeto

 I would have liked to comment further on your very astute remarks about my remaining objection, the ‘last mystery’, the expectation of ’total annihilation’... because they sent me into a few days of intense contemplation (… why I didn’t answer sooner), that have resulted in a perhaps decisive event this past night just before 2am.

-“I can’t imagine what it must be like” turned out to be the last objection which held the “snow-globe” in place, because shortly after he wrote –
+Geoffrey's comment that “I can’t imagine what it must be like” turned out to be his last objection which held the “snow-globe” in place, because shortly after he wrote –

 1.7.2024